cbmira01/FeatureRanking/README.md

 ## Notes for Code Louisville project grading

-This project fullfills the following project requirements for Code Louisville:
+This project fullfilled requirements for the Summer 2021 Code Louisville Python session.

-- Implements a “master loop” console application where the user can repeatedly enter commands/perform actions.
-This can be seen in script
+- Implements a “master loop” console application where the user can repeatedly enter commands/perform actions, as seen in
-<p align="center">./src/feature_ranking.py, near lines 72 and 86 </p>
+    > ./src/feature_ranking.py

-- Creates and uses a dictionary or list.
-This can be seen in script
+- Creates and uses a dictionary or list, as seen in
-<p align="center">./src/prep_data.py, near line 11 </p>
+    > ./src/prep_data.py

-- Reads data from external JSON and CSV files.
-This can be seen in script
+- Reads data from external JSON and CSV files, as seen in
-<p align="center">./src/prep_data.py, near lines 11 and 46 </p>
+    > ./src/prep_data.py

-- Function calls that return values are used throughout, such as in scripts
+- Function calls that return values are used throughout, for example
-<p align="center">./src/fr_opencl.py, near lines 105 and 268</p>
+    > ./src/fr_opencl.py
-<p align="center">./src/feature_ranking.py, near line 72</p>
+    > ./src/feature_ranking.py

 - Implements a "stretch" goal: setup and testing of the OpenCL framework.